strattasphere/website/content/english/_index.md

       label: "How Can I Solve These?"
       link: "#"

-  - title: "Clients are the lifeblood of your business"
+  - title: "The most important thing for any business"
-    image: "/images/service-2.png"
+    image: "/images/blue-mountains.png"
     content: "Without clients, you would have no business.
 They are the what allow you to make the difference in the world that you want, live the lifestyle you want to live, and create the business you have been dreaming of, but..."
     markType: "bulletMark"
     bulletpoints: